Already a World Champion, Hubert Kos Prepared to Take Next Step in Paris

 “That’s the time that was the best time in the world, (1:)55.9.
 That was a really good swim, I thought.
 There was a couple of mistakes in there that I knew I could fix, but I think that was the moment that I knew that I was going to swim it at Worlds and really focus on it.”

 Kos rode the wave back to Arizona State for a stellar sophomore season.
-At the Pac-12 Championships, he was third in the 200 IM, third in the 200 back and fourth in the 100 back to help the Sun Devils repeat as champions, albeit against a depleted Cal squad.
+At the Pac-12 Championships, he swept the 200 IM (1:38.77), 100 back (43.75) and 200 back (1:35.69) to help the Sun Devils repeat as champions, albeit against a depleted Cal squad.
+All three times were No. 1 in the country at the time, with the 200 back producing an NCAA record.
 A full-strength Cal couldn’t top ASU at NCAAs.
-Kos did his part, finishing second in the 200 back to Destin Lasco, fourth in a big swim in the 100 back and third in the 200 IM, with teammate Owen McDonald second.
+Kos did his part, finishing second in the 200 back to Destin Lasco, fourth in the 100 back and third in the 200 IM, with teammate Owen McDonald second.

 A MOMENT IN TIME